The Author

 Chalkstreams

-I now call the south of England home.
-While I'm in the neighbourhood, I've made something of a loose goal of catching a trout from as many of the chalkstreams as possible.
+I now call the south of England home and have made something of a loose goal of catching a trout from as many of the chalkstreams as possible.
 Chalkstreams are almost entirely unique to the south and east of England (Normandy in France and potentially the Jutland region of Denmark are the only other places in the world they are found).
-A fascinating geology creates watercourses of the most unimaginable beauty.
+A fascinating geology shaped by the remains of millions of long dead marine organisms has created watercourses of the most unimaginable beauty.
 Chalk filtered waters bubble from springs and flow over bright gravels and sumptuous weeds where trout rise freely and grow fat.
-The chalkstreams have a storied place in the annals of fly fishing literature and I'm looking forward to following in the footsteps of the greats.
+The chalkstreams have a storied place in the annals of fly fishing literature and I derive great enjoyment following in the footsteps of the greats.

 "Eventually, all things merge into one, and a river runs through it"